snicole2701/Nicole_Hammond_Data_Analysis_Portfolio/README.md

 Implement feature engineering techniques to better capture the relationships within the data.

+## Outcome:
+Despite the predictive model only being accurate 67% of the time, some insight was gained during the data analysis phase of the process.
+The scatter plot clearly shows that property prices where directly influenced based on their proximity to the coast.
+The Heatmap shows how certain features of the properties have a large influence on the property prices where other have little to no influence.

+I will explore a different model to increase the accuracy of the modelin predicting the potential price of a property for sale in the area.

+In the meantime, I believe the insights gained from which features highly influence property prices we can get some value.
+When we know which factors have a large influence on property prices we can use this when advertising a property.
+Great benefit will come from emphasising feaures on a property  that have a positive impact on the potential selling price and advising selling owners on features that negatively influence the potential value of the property.

 ## Heatmap Of Correlation Between Features and the Median House Value

 ![Heatmap Of Correlation of Feature](https://raw.githubusercontent.com/snicole2701/House-Price-Prediction-Model/refs/heads/main/Heatmap%20of%20Feature%20Correlation%20after%20Ocean%20Proximity%20Inclusion.png)